Grate-Oracle-Lewot/GrateCrystal/README.md

 - Some moves (mostly Normal ones) have had their types changed to allow for better move variety within rarer types.

 - HM moves are better in battle, and a few moves have had their effects changed completely.
 Cut is now basically X-Scissor, Flash is Flash Cannon, Lovely Kiss is Draining Kiss, Hyper Fang also drains HP, Low Kick lowers Evasion (in addition to damaging), Leer lowers Special Defense, Kinesis sharply raises Special Attack, Cotton Spore sharply lowers Special Attack, Sky Attack flies up on the first turn like Fly and can hit an opponent who's currently flying, etc.

+- With the removal of Morning Sun and Moonlight, their remaining counterpart Synthesis is now just weather-dependent, not time-of-day-dependent.

 - Nightmare now inflicts both Sleep and the Nightmare status all in one turn.
 Since this is powerful, it now has low accuracy, but if the target is already asleep, the Nightmare status will be inflicted without fail, just like how the move worked before.